Random Soundtracks

 I’m also influenced by John Williams; like I’m sure true for many people my age, the first thing I taught myself to play on a keyboard as a mere child was the theme from Close Encounters of the Third Kind.
 Wait, it might have been Jaws.

 A “Generic Spy Theme” with an evolving big-band sound that was thrown together in less than an hour, just for fun.
+The bass is a bit sloppier than I wanted it.
+Sometimes when I swing, I miss.

 I remember, years later, plunking away at a songbook of Henry Mancini themes, from Peter Gunn to Ripley’s Believe It or Not! which was one of my favorite collections of modern sheet music we had while I growing up.